bacpop/PopPUNK/docs/visualisation.rst

    :align: center

 30 is a good default, but you may wish to try other values, particularly with larger or smaller datasets.
-You can re-run the t-SNE using the ``poppunk_tsne`` command, providing the distances from the previous run::
+You can re-run the mandrake using the ``poppunk_mandrake`` command, providing the distances from the previous run::

-   poppunk_tsne --distances strain_db/strain_db.dists --output strain_db \
+   poppunk_mandrake --distances strain_db/strain_db.dists --output strain_db \
-   --perplexity 20 --verbosity 1
+   --perplexity 20

 GrapeTree
 ---------